Stay Warm this Winter with a Home Energy Check-up

 Now that we’ve seen the first, big snowfall of the year, your house is probably moaning and groaning about the cold and wet as much as you are.
-And of course, you want to make sure your home keeps your family safe, warm, and sound through the long mountain winter.
-That’s why now is the perfect time to order a home energy audit for winter prep.
+And of course, you want to make sure your home keeps your family safe, warm, and sound through the long winter.
+That’s why now is the perfect time to order a home energy check-up for winter prep.

 The cooler temperatures we’ll see between now and when sub-zero sets in are ideal for using thermal imaging to see what’s literally slipping between the cracks in your home.
 This helps show where heat and energy are leaking out, making your systems work harder, and costing you money.